JrJr-23/java-chess-no-oop/README.md

 1. Open the project in Eclipse or any Java IDE
 2. Compile and run the `main` class inside `/src`
 3. Follow terminal prompts to play

+My code to date is much, much, much cleaner than this.
+Classes could have been used more effictively to clean up the code.
+Again this is a brute-force approach which reflecting on I could clean up considerably.